milador/RaspberryPi-Joystick/16_Buttons_Joystick/README.md

   7. Perform the software setup.

-  8. Connect the other end of (USB C Male to USB A Male) cable to one of the (USB A Female) ports of XAC.
-This will connect your XAC to the RaspberryPi 4 B.
+  8. Connect the other end of (USB C Male to USB A Male) cable to the (USB A Female) port of your host device ( Example: Computer).

-  9. Connect XAC to your XBOX or Computer via (USB C Male to USB A Male) cable.

-Note: Make sure the USB cable is connected to XAC before running the codes or you may get 108 error.
+Note: Make sure the USB cable is connected to host device before running the codes or you may get 108 error.

 ## RaspberryPi 400